paolosalvatori/aks-front-door-end-to-end-tls/README.md

    - The name and resource group of the existing Azure Key Vault that holds the TLS certificate for the workload hostname and Front Door custom domain.
    - The name of the certificate in the Key Vault.
    - The name and resource group of the DNS zone used for resolving the Front Door custom domain.
-3. The [Deployment Script](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/deployment-script-bicep) creates the [NGINX Ingress Controller](https://docs.nginx.com/nginx-ingress-controller/intro/overview/) and a sample [httpbin](https://httpbin.org/) web application using Helm and YAML manifests.
+3. The [Deployment Script](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/deployment-script-bicep) deploys a sample [httpbin](https://httpbin.org/) web application using Helm and YAML manifests and optionally creates the [NGINX Ingress Controller](https://docs.nginx.com/nginx-ingress-controller/intro/overview/).
 The script defines a `SecretProviderClass` that retrieves the TLS certificate from the specified Azure Key Vault using the user-defined managed identity of the [Azure Key Vault provider for Secrets Store CSI Driver](https://learn.microsoft.com/en-us/azure/aks/csi-secrets-store-driver), and creates a Kubernetes `secret`.
 The `deployment` and `ingress` objects are configured to use the certificate stored in the Kubernetes secret.
 4. A Front Door [secret](https://learn.microsoft.com/en-us/azure/templates/microsoft.cdn/profiles/secrets?pivots=deployment-language-bicep) resource is used to manage and store the TLS certificate from the Azure Key Vault.
 This certificate is used by the [custom domain](https://learn.microsoft.com/en-us/azure/templates/microsoft.cdn/profiles/customdomains?pivots=deployment-language-bicep) associated with the Azure Front Door endpoint.

 ### Runtime